gopakistan/C-Projects/README.md

 # C-Projects
-# This is my own work which I coded on my own, do not steal it
+# This is my work which I coded on my own, do not steal it please